Skip to content

 • See what service tiers are available and their associated rate limits

-• Request access by creating an APIKey resource (either directly or through a Backstage UI)
+• Request access by creating an APIKey resource (either directly or through the Backstage UI)

-• Receive credentials once their request is approved (credentials are shown once and must be saved immediately)
+• Receive an API key once their request is approved (credentials are shown once and must be saved immediately)

 From the consumer's perspective, the value is discoverability and self-service.
 Rather than searching through wikis or asking colleagues, they find what they need in a single catalog.
-Rather than waiting for someone to manually provision credentials, they follow a standardized workflow.
+The portal surfaces the authentication method and provides clear guidance on how to obtain credentials, whether through the API key request workflow or by interacting with an OIDC provider.

 2. The API Owner